 Take Watson from Sherlock Holmes for example.
 He is both the narrator of Sherlock’s adventures and his sidekick.
 However, he’s not the protagonist.

-A good rule of thumb is to always suspect that if a story has a character’s name in the title, he or she is probably the protagonist.
+A good rule of thumb is to always suspect that if a story has a character’s name in the title, they are probably the protagonist.

 There is also the tritagonist, a tertiary main character just below the first two levels.
 For example, in Jaws, Chief Brody would be the protagonist.
 Hooper and Quint would be deuteragonists.
 And characters like Ellen Brody and Mayor Vaughn would be considered tritagonists.